wmamills/xen-rt-exp/README.md

 QEMU will now be running Xen and a Linux DOM0.

 You will need some files on the target.
-Use
+From another terminal on the host, use
 ```
-./scripts/maybe-fetch min
+./scripts/maybe-fetch zephyr-apps
-./scripts/my-scp demos/zephyr-hello/* images/min/* qemu:
+./scripts/my-scp demos/zephyr-hello/* images/zephyr-apps/* qemu:
 ```

-You can now log in as root with no password and do these commands:
+You can now on the target systems, log in as root with no password and do these commands:
 ```
 xl list
 xl vcpu-list